2023–2025 Sundhnúkur eruptions

 The volcanic eruption series at the Sundhnúksgígar crater chain began on 18 December 2023, with an initial eruption that lasted for three days.
 This eruption was preceded by land uplift in the Svartsengi area, which subsequently deflated upon eruption, indicating the accumulation of magma at a depth of 4–5 km beneath Svartsengi.
 This magma source fed the initial eruption as well as all subsequent eruptions in the series.
 The second eruption occurred on 14 January 2024, lasting approximately two days.
-This event had a fissure opening less than 100 m from a nearby town.
+During this event, a fissure opened less than 100 m from the nearby town of Grindavík.
 The eruption breached anti-lava defences and destroyed three homes.
 Additionally, the eruption formed a new graben, although it was substantially less extensive than the one formed in November 2023.
 Tragically, just before this eruption, one person was reported missing and presumed to have fallen into a crack caused by seismic activity, resulting in their death.
 On 8 February 2024, the third eruption caused extensive damage, including the disruption of a hot-water pipeline from the Svartsengi power station.
 Although the eruption lasted only about two days, it resulted in a loss of hot water supply for several days across the Reykjanes Peninsula.
 The Capital Region, however, remained unaffected.
 The fourth eruption started on 16 March 2024 and became the longest in the series, spanning 54 days.
 A magmatic intrusion had occurred earlier in the month but did not reach the surface.
 The fifth eruption, which began on 29 May 2024, continued for 24 days.
 This eruption caused damage to power lines and cut off several road sections.
 On 22 August 2024, the sixth eruption commenced, lasting 14 days.
 It released 61 e6m3 of lava, covering an area of 15.8 km2 and resulting in 40 cm of land subsidence.
 Despite being the largest eruption in the series so far, it did not cause any infrastructure damage.
 The seventh eruption began on 20 November 2024 and extended over 18 days.
 It quickly engulfed the parking lot of the Blue Lagoon and threatened protective barriers in the area.
 The eighth eruption commenced on 1 April 2025 and concluded approximately seven hours later the same day, marking the shortest and least intense event in the eruptive series to date.
 In the days following the eruption, a substantial magmatic dike intruded underground without breaching the surface.
 The ninth eruption of the series commenced on 16 July 2025 and persisted for roughly 20 days.
-While it posed no threat to infrastructure, the gas pollution spread unusually far during the eruption’s early stages and the measured pollution levels in nearby towns and cities were higher than those typically observed during the previous eruptions in the series.
+While it posed no threat to infrastructure, the gas pollution spread unusually far during the eruption's early stages and the measured pollution levels in nearby towns and cities were higher than those typically observed during the previous eruptions in the series.